-Female Breast reduction also known as mammoplasty is an operation to reduce the weight and volume of the breast.
+Female Breast reduction also known as mammoplasty or boob reduction in slang, is an operation to reduce the weight and volume of the breast.
 Many women can no longer cope with the physical strain that larger breasts can have and along with the associated discomfort, larger breasts play a detrimental role in self-esteem.
 Many women become self-conscious and this affects the clothing they wear and the activities they take part in.

 Bilateral breast reduction surgery (reduction of both breasts) is performed by one of our specialist breast surgeons under general anaesthetic and can take 2-4 hours.
 You usually need to stay in one of our private comfortable hospitals overnight with some cases of two night stay.
 During the procedure fat, glandular tissue and skin is removed from the breasts, which are then shaped and the nipple/areola repositioned using dissolvable stitches (unless otherwise required).